-Taskade is an all-in-one project management and productivity platform powered by GPT-4, the same technology that runs under the hood of OpenAI’s ChatGPT.
-With Taskade, you will keep all your social media campaigns on track and in sync, without having to shuffle multiple apps.
+Taskade is an all-in-one productivity platform powered by GPT-4 Turbo, the same technology that runs under the hood of OpenAI’s ChatGPT.
+With Taskade, you will keep all your social media campaigns in sync, now with powerful AI Agents on board!

 🚀 How Generative AI Will Continue to Transform Social Media Marketing